 - 2 cloves of garlic

 - 350 g caciocavallo Ragusano Dop cheese (or Cosacavaddu Ibleo), in alternative other caciocavallo types or also provola/provolone will work nicely

 - fresh basil leaves, at least 10-12 leaves

 - freshly ground black pepper

 - First of all we have to prepare the sauce, which has to be thick and cooled down.
 Take a large pan, heat a generous amount of extra virgin olive oil, with the garlic.
 When the garlic gets some color remove it.
 Let it simmer until it’s thick, can be also 20-30 minutes depending on how much liquid was the sauce.
 When it’s almost ready season with salt and pepper, and add the sugar to balance the possible acidity of the tomato.
 Then let it cool down, you can prepare the sauce also some hours earlier.

-- Now prepare the dough: take a large bowl, sift the flour and add the extra virgin olive oil in the middle, the yeast diluted in some warm water (taken from the 250 ml), and start adding the water and mixing with the flour.
+- Now prepare the dough: take a large bowl, sift the flour, add the yeast diluted in some warm water (taken from the 280 ml), and start adding the water and mixing it with the flour.
 When the liquids are quite absorbed add also the salt and the extra virgin olive oil.
 If needed add some little more water, you have to obtain a soft dough, elastic, not too hard at all.
 Work it for 10-15 minutes on the table (or with a machine if you prefer).
 Cover it and let it rest for about 1 and half/2 hours.

 - After this time divide the dough in 2 or 4 pieces (depending on your choice, if you want large or normal size scacce), and flatten the dough with a rolling pin at a very thin thickness, no more than 2 mm.
 Spread some durum flour (semola rimacinata) over the table.
 Remember, we said the layers must be thin.
 And it shouldn’t be too elastic but easy to flatten, so let it rest a bit more rather than less.